Entries in HSI (49)

 DHS Reportedly buying 2,700 Light Armored Tanks for Use in USA

-It’s difficult not to become a conspiracy theorist when you read news reports about the Department of Homeland Security (DHS) is buying thousands of military style (fully automatic) assault weapons and billions of rounds of ammunition.
+Its difficult not to become a conspiracy theorist when you read news reports about the Department of Homeland Security (DHS) is buying thousands of military style (fully automatic) assault weapons and billions of rounds of ammunition.
 Now there are multi-reports that DHS is purchasing 2,700 light armored tanks to be deployed in the United States.

 Is America turning into a Liberal Fascist police state?